Ferris-Labs/site-draft/content/en/docs/User Guide/user_roles_platform_level.md

 ---
 #### Add Users and define User Roles

-In this given Use Case, 3 different user roles are defined:
+In this given Use Case, 3 different user roles are defined: (**Suggestions for the Platform User Role Rules**)

-1. Platform Admin
+1. **Platform Admin has all permissions.
+The PA can see, add and delete services, events and users to some extend.
+Users should not be deletable due to security reasons such auditability and transparency but deactivated so it leaves a track record.**
-2. Platform Executor
+2. **Platform Executor has similar permissions as the PA, with the exception that the ability to delete anything will be disabled.
+The PE can edit and add but not delete events and services.
+The PE has the ability to execute case managent/approval processes but has not the ability to see the Security tab to add or edit platform users.  **
-3. Platform Public (Suggestion to rename it as Platform User)
+3. **Platform Public User (not functional yet BTW) can only see and verify the different events and services on the platform.
+The abilities are restricted, read only access for verification. **